-If you have patches of dry skin to begin with, how you bathe and how often you do it is likely to make a difference.
-Too frequent bathing, particularly if accompanied by the use of hot water and a strong soap, can aggravate dry skin.
+If you have patches of dry skin to begin with, how often you bathe and how you do it can make a big difference.
+Too frequent bathing, particularly if using hot water and a strong soap, can aggravate dry skin.

-A gentle skin care routine – cooler water, milder soap, and use of emollients afterwards – is especially important for people with skin conditions like eczema or atopic dermatitis and for the elderly, who are particularly prone to problematic dry skin.
+A gentle skin care routine – cooler water, milder cleanser, and the use of a moisturizer afterwards – is especially important for people with skin conditions like eczema or atopic dermatitis, and for seniors, all of whom are particularly prone to problematic dry skin.
 Most lotions are mostly water and continue too little lipid or other moisturizing contents to be effective.
 For this reason, in most cases a cream or ointment is a better choice for a moisturizer.